Hiring Contingent Workers - Development Department

 If you choose to hire them directly, you will have less administrative work to get the agency vetted and approved by the procurement department.
 However, you will have to invest more effort in the sourcing work yourself.

 One thing you can do is to ask GitLab recruiters to help you and be on the lookout for past candidates in Greenhouse that were not selected for similar jobs in your group or other groups, but who were still very strong candidates.
-They may make a great contractor for your needs and you can benefit from the context and the interview notes that will be available for those candidates as a starting point.
+They may make a great contingent workers for your needs and you can benefit from the context and the interview notes that will be available for those candidates as a starting point.

 Going with a staff augmentation or recruitment agency can save you time on sourcing efforts, but you need to invest some additional overhead on vetting the agency itself.
 In this case, you may want to ask the Finance department and explore agencies already working with GitLab first.
 You will need to work with the selected agency to understand their policies and the way they work with companies to source and interview candidates.

 In either case, you need a job description (JD).
 If you are hiring for a temporary backfill, you will want to have your JD be as close as possible to the job family of the role.
 Otherwise, be as specific about the technical and job requirements as possible.
-You also want to highlight the cultural norms and values that make GitLab unique since contractors will still need to be aware of and adapt to these norms.
+You also want to highlight the cultural norms and values that make GitLab unique since contingent workers will still need to be aware of and adapt to these norms.

 Interview Process